Cork Junior A Football Championship

 The Cork Junior A Football Championship (known for sponsorship reasons as the Bon Secours Cork Junior A Football Championship and abbreviated to the Cork JAFC) is an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
 It is the sixth tier overall in the entire Cork football championship system.

 The Cork Junior Championship was introduced in 1895 as a countywide competition for teams deemed not eligible for the senior grade or second-string senior teams.
 At the time of its creation it was the second tier of Cork football.

 In its current format, the Cork Junior A Championship begins in September following the completion of the seven Divisional Junior Championships.
 The 7 participating teams compete in a single-elimination tournament which culminates with the final match at Páirc Uí Rinn in October or November.
 The winner of the Cork Junior A Championship, as well as being presented with the Donal O'Sullivan Cup, is promoted to the Cork Premier Junior Football Championship for the following season.

 The competition has been won by 66 teams, 29 of which have won it more than once.
 Nils are the most successful team in the tournament's history, having won it 7 times.
-Inniscarra are the title holders, defeating Ballygarvan by 1–07 to 1–06 in the 2024 final.
+Kilmacabea are the title holders, defeating Donoughmore by 1–14 to 1–07 in the 2025 final.